-A student with a disability is eligible to apply for service awards if the student is enrolled in less than 9 units but no less than 6 units and meets all other eligibility requirements.
+A student with a disability is eligible to apply for service awards if the student is enrolled in a minimum of 6 or more units of standard graded courses and meets all other eligibility requirements.
 The student has to provide a letter from SFU’s Centre for Students with Disabilities at the time of application.

 How to apply

 1. Review the SFU Service Awards to determine the service awards which you want to apply for.

 2. Apply on-line during the application period (March 19 - April 10) by logging in to the Student Information System (go.sfu.ca).
 (Student Center/Financial Aid and Awards/Apply for Scholarships/Awards).